joust/new-normal/README.md

   <li>A <b>Buzzword BINGO game</b>, played with arguments used in a discussion.
 Use it to have more fun in either your own discussions on the topic or that of others.</li>
 </ul>
 </p><p>
+Aside from making sound fun of an imaginary either/or division that many people think is real these days, this little app has big things in store: It wants to build bridges, create awareness and knowledge.
+It is for people who really want to deal with the arguments of the other side of the discourse.
+It wants to make sure that people approach each other again.
+It wants to be a valuable source and enable an open and well-founded exchange about this ubiquitous topic.
+</p><p>
 Technically its a plain HTML/CSS/ES6 PWA app.
 The app is inter&shy;nationa&shy;lized and localized and contains a common core of universal, language inde&shy;pen&shy;dent argu&shy;ments and sets of argu&shy;ments only used and under&shy;stood locally.
 </p>
 <h1>Content</h1>